-Marketing attribution can be a difficult topic to wrap your head around.
-The concept itself is simple enough.
-Marketing attribution refers to the science of evaluating the impact that marketing touchpoints have on conversions.
+Looking for a marketing attribution definition?
+Marketing attribution, sometimes referred to as marketing revenue attribution, is the science of evaluating the impact that marketing touchpoints have on conversions.
 In other words, marketing attribution helps you find out what efforts are improving your bottom line and how.
 The difficulty with this topic is largely due to the overabundance of information and the sheer volume of contact points.

 Your customer may interact with your brand on a variety of channels.
 They may also access your brand through third party mentions, print or radio advertising, and word of mouth.
 Marketing attribution often refers to the analytics which are readily available, such as your conversion rates across marketing channels and campaigns.
 This is what is known as cross platform attribution (also cross channel attribution).
 Ideally, the strategy used to collect and analyze information on your customer interaction will be well-rounded and as all-encompassing as possible to fully assess where your brand is on goals and where your message may not be hitting the mark.